Approximately 600 images of the dramatic, comedic, and routine moments of Florida politics

 Born on July 9, 1932, in Hampton Beach, New Hampshire, Donn Dughi did not live outside of Florida for long.
 His parents moved to Florida in 1935, and Donn grew up in St. Petersburg, where his father was a druggist and his mother practiced cosmetology.

 After high school, where Dughi made a name for himself as a star baseball and football player, he briefly attended the University of Florida before being drafted to serve in the Korean War.
 Dughi saw tough fighting in Korea as a Marine rifleman and was decorated for his battle service.

 After the war, Dughi attended Florida State University as a creative writing student and learned his craft under such distinguished professors as Michael Shaara, the author of the famous Civil War novel, The Killer Angels.

 Dughi's passion for writing drove his desire to become a novelist, but family concerns (he was already the father of two daughters when he graduated from FSU) required him to find work.
 He found a job in Tallassee at WCTV, a local television station, and began writing for TV.
 Dughi put down his pen, however, when he was offered a promotion to cameraman.
 From 1963 to 1970, he served WCTV behind the camera and spent much of his time shooting scenes from the Florida State Capitol for the station's coverage of the legislature.
 In 1970, Dughi joined UPI as the photographer for its Tallahassee bureau.
 He worked for UPI until 1991, when he joined the Associated Press for a year after UPI ended operations in Tallahassee.
 In 1992, Dughi took a position with the Florida House of Representatives as its photographer.

 He worked for the House for nine years and retired in 2001.
 Donn Dughi died on April 6, 2005, while undergoing surgery.
-He was survived by his daughters, Laura and Leslie.
+He was survived by his daughters, Laurie and Leslie.